nisaacdz/yuxi/README.md

 ### Server-Side Handling of Spectators

 - Spectator sockets are added to the same WebSocket **room** as participants to receive broadcast events.
-- The server **will not have listeners for certain client-sent events from spectator sockets**, specifically:
+- The server-side logic for spectator sockets **will not have listeners for certain client-sent**, specifically:
   - `type`: Spectators cannot submit typing data.
   - `me`: Spectators do not have individual participant session data to request.
 - Consequently, spectators will not receive `update:me` events.